 Professor Edward L. Dreizin and Professor Gennady Y. Gor of the New Jersey Institute of Technology

 Professors Dreizin (MSEE principal investigator) and Gor, were awarded an MSEE Seed Grant for Novel Research Task for their proposal, “Experimentally Validated Molecular Models of Organophosphorus Liquids”.
-Their objective is to develop a capability for reliable prediction of characteristics defining droplet formation for pure and contaminated organophosphorus liquids, such as sarin and its surrogates, exposed to extreme environments.
+Their objective is to develop a capability for reliable prediction of characteristics defining droplet formation for pure and contaminated organophosphorus liquids, such as chemical warfare agents and their surrogates, exposed to extreme environments.
 The specific focus of this seed effort will be on validating the force fields used in molecular dynamics (MD) simulations of DIMP enabling one to predict its thermodynamic and transport properties, including surface tension and viscosity.

 Professor Hergen Eilers of Washington State University